Byte-Force/spam-detection/README.md

 ## Development Progress:

-- [ ] Create a model for spam detection (First model as the baseline, will probably be in Jupyter Notebook)
+- [x] Create a model for spam detection (First model as the baseline, will probably be in Jupyter Notebook)
-- [ ] Finding the Best Model for Spam Detection with different Data Sets
+- [x] Finding the Best Model for Spam Detection with different Data Sets
-- [ ] Fine tune the model with our own data set (Still thinking about ways to generate training dataset)
+- [x] Fine tune the model with our own data set
 - [ ] Create a Node.js API for the model